 As more fully described in note 8 of notes to the accompanying financial statements, the U.S. Tax Act was enacted in December 2017.
 The U.S. Tax Act significantly changed U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate to 21% starting in calendar year 2018 and creating a territorial tax system with a one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries.
 Under GAAP (specifically, ASC Topic 740 Income Taxes), the effects of changes in tax rates and laws on deferred tax balances are recognized in the period in which the new legislation is enacted.
-We recorded a net benefit of \$297.9 million associated with the U.S. Tax Act during the six months ended May 31, 2018.
-This amount included a \$376.5 million benefit from the revaluation of our net U.S. deferred tax liabilities as of January 1, 2018, based on the new lower corporate income tax rate offset, in part, by an estimated net transition tax impact of \$78.6 million.
-That net transition tax impact is comprised of the mandated one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries estimated at \$72.3 million, together with additional foreign withholding taxes of \$6.3 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that were no longer considered indefinitely reinvested, which were recognized as a component of our income tax expense for the six months ended May 31, 2018.
+We recorded a net benefit of \$308.2 million associated with the U.S. Tax Act during the nine months ended August 31, 2018.
+This amount included a \$381.4 million benefit from the revaluation of our net U.S. deferred tax liabilities as of January 1, 2018, based on the new lower corporate income tax rate offset, in part, by an estimated net transition tax impact of \$73.2 million.

 The Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118") on December 23, 2017.
 SAB 118 provided a one-year measurement period from a registrant's reporting period that includes the U.S. Tax Act's enactment date to allow registrants sufficient time to obtain, prepare and analyze information to complete the accounting required under ASC 740.
-As more fully disclosed in note 8 of notes to the accompanying financial statements, the \$297.9 million net benefit recognized during the first half of 2018 related to the U.S. Tax Act was provisional and changed during the measurement period, which ended during the quarter ended November 30, 2018, as a result of, among other things, changes in interpretations and assumptions we made, guidance issued and other actions taken as a result of the U.S. Tax Act different from those previously assumed.
+As more fully disclosed in note 8 of notes to the accompanying financial statements, the \$308.2 million net benefit recognized during the first nine months of 2018 related to the U.S. Tax Act was provisional and changed during the measurement period, which ended during the quarter ended November 30, 2018, as a result of, among other things, changes in interpretations and assumptions we made, guidance issued and other actions taken as a result of the U.S. Tax Act different from those previously assumed.
 As more fully described in note 12 of notes to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended November 30, 2018, we recognized a \$301.5 million income tax benefit, net, associated with the U.S. Tax Act during the fiscal year ended 2018.
+During the three and nine months ended August 31, 2019, we recorded an additional net benefit of \$1.5 million associated with the U.S. Tax Act as part of the adjustment of our fiscal 2018 year-end tax provision to the associated tax return filed in 2019.

-Three months ended Six months ended N Лау 31, 2019 May 31, 2018 May 31, 2019 May 31, 2018 Income from unconsolidated operations \$ 9.5 \$ 7.4 \$ 19.6 \$ 15.5
+Three months ended Nine months ended A ugust 31, 2019 August 31, 2018 A ugust 31, 2019 August 31, 2018 Income from unconsolidated operations \$ 9.6 \$ 8.4 \$ 29.2 \$ 23.9

-Income from unconsolidated operations, which is presented net of earnings attributable to non-controlling interests, increased by \$2.1 million and \$4.1 million for the three and six months ended May 31, 2019, as compared to the year-ago periods.
-Those increases were attributable to higher earnings of our unconsolidated affiliates, primarily our largest joint venture, McCormick de Mexico, as well as the impact of eliminating a lower level of earnings of our non-controlling interests, both as compared to the 2018 periods.
+Income from unconsolidated operations, which is presented net of the elimination of earnings attributable to non-controlling interests, increased by \$1.2 million and \$5.3 million for the three and nine months ended August 31, 2019, respectively, as compared to the year-ago periods.
+The increase for the quarter ended August 31, 2019 was primarily attributable to eliminating a lower level of earnings of our non-controlling interests as compared to the 2018 quarter.
+The increase for the nine months ended August 31, 2019 was attributable to higher earnings of our unconsolidated affiliates, primarily our largest joint venture, McCormick de Mexico, as well as the impact of eliminating a lower level of earnings of our non-controlling interests, both as compared to the corresponding 2018 periods.